Wallflower2k2/SCM-Starter-main/README.md

 .
 Deposit ETH into the ATM

 .
 Withdraw ETH from the ATM

+.
+A calculator to perform bit manipulation (AND,OR,XOR)

 Please install Metamask before running the code in your system.
 # Getting Started